Musician. Composer. Teacher. Conductor.

 While I try to be as open-eared as possible, my musical foundations are typically built around classical (Thomas Adès), electronic (Amon Tobin) and jazz (Albert Ayler).
 I believe that all music is for all people and that pieces and styles are only ‘complex’ and ‘weird’ when we’re told that they are.
 I also believe that one’s never too young to listen, and never too old to learn.

 If I can help you with anything at all, please let me know.

-Copyright © 2017 Richard Jackson - Musician.
+Copyright © 2019 Richard Jackson.
 All rights reserved.